MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 the z-star coordinate system in which SSH perturbations are vertically distributed between layers).
 We do not present an algorithmic design for regridding to coordinate systems not already supported in MPAS-Ocean, as this will be the subject of future development.
-For now, the target grid is based on a constant set of z-levels that are specified at initialization.
+For now, the target grid based on a constant set of z-star levels that are specified at initialization.

 For the regridding step, layer thicknesses are set according to the target grid, conserving volume: